The Benchwarmers: Home media

-The film was released on DVD, Blu-ray and UMD on July 25, 2006, by Sony Pictures Home Entertainment.
+The Benchwarmers was released on DVD, Blu-ray and UMD on July 25, 2006, by Sony Pictures Home Entertainment.

 Sequel

 In July 2018, Revolution Studios and Universal 1440 Entertainment announced a direct-to-DVD sequel titled Benchwarmers 2: Breaking Balls.
 The film was released on January 29, 2019, with Jon Lovitz reprising his role as Mel Carmichael.
-The rest of the cast consists of Chris Klein, Chelsey Reist, Lochlyn Munro, and Garfield Wilson.
+The rest of the cast consists of Chris Klein, Chelsey Reist, Lochlyn Munro (who appeared in the first film), and Garfield Wilson.